 My processes begins in my sketchbook, which is mainly filled with writing and some simple sketches of user flows.

-My next step was to create low-fidelity wireframes using Adobe Xd and link them together to get an idea of the flow of the interface.
+My next step was to create low-fidelity wireframes to get an idea of the flow of the interface.

-Using the Duolingo design system, I created high-fidelity mockups and linked them together in Adobe Xd.
+Using the Duolingo design system, I created high-fidelity mockups and linked them together.
 This clickable prototype has several different paths in the user flow, demonstrating use cases for intermediate learners with or without previous coursework in the language.

-The final step of the interaction incorporates Duolingo’s signature gamification element to gauge the user’s skill level on different components of fluency.
+The final step of the interaction incorporates gamification to gauge the user’s skill level on different components of fluency.
 Users self-report their skill level in a handful of categories to inform what kind of questions the user receives in the placement test.
-The categories are based on existing Duolingo skills and a few of my own ideas for essential fluency like “giving directions.”
+The categories are based on existing Duolingo skills and a few of my own ideas for essential fluency like “giving directions” and “telling time.”

 The final prototype walks through two example user flows.

 With this new on-boarding process concept, users are presented with a more accurate placement test so they can fast-forward through too-easy skills and get straight to lessons at a more appropriate level.
-With this concept, Duolingo targets a new niche of users: intermediate speakers.
-While Duolingo’s target audience are those hoping to learn languages, a lot of people get their start elsewhere, and are looking for fun, educational tools to help them maintain and grow their fluency.
-Adding more personalized entry-points for advanced learners makes Duolingo a prime platform to continue language education, whether you started learning in school, abroad, at home . . . or even if you started with Duolingo, and now desire more advanced practice.
+While Duolingo’s target audience are those hoping to learn languages, a lot of people get their start elsewhere, and are looking for tools to help them maintain and grow their fluency.
+Adding more personalized entry-points for advanced learners makes Duolingo a prime platform to continue language education.